StarRocks/starrocks/docs/en/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/get_json_bool.md

 ## Examples

 1. Get the value whose key is "k1".
+The value is `true` and `1` is returned.

     ```Plain Text
    MySQL > SELECT get_json_bool('{"k1":true, "k2":"false"}', "$.k1");